-- 1. Members may propose to confer the Freedom of the Borough on individuals or organisations whose contribution to the Council area is deemed worthy of official recognition.
-The process shall be instigated by a notice of motion. - 2.
-Consideration of the proposal shall take place at a Special meeting of the Council. - 3.
-The decision to award the Freedom of the Borough shall be made by a simple majority vote of the Members attending the Special Meeting. - 4.
-The Freedom of the Borough will be conferred to the recipient by the Mayor at a special event to be arranged by the Council's Democratic Services team.
+1. Members may propose to confer the Freedom of the Borough on individuals or organisations whose contribution to the Council area is deemed worthy of official recognition.
+The process shall be instigated by a notice of motion and should include a three hundred word citation that explains the nomination.-

+2. Consideration of the proposal shall take place at a Special meeting of the Council.

+3. The decision to award the Freedom of the Borough shall be made by a simple majority vote of the Members attending the Special Meeting.

+4. The Freedom of the Borough will be conferred to the recipient by the Mayor at a special event to be arranged by the Council's Democratic Services team.

+ANNEX C